 4. Teach your child a better way.

-Once you have talked with your child about their bullying, you can be on the lookout for triggers and intervene before it happens again—make it a practice to talk about how situations could have been handled differently.
+Once you have talked with your child about their bullying, you can be on the lookout for triggers and intervene before it happens again.
+Make it a practice to talk regularly about how situations can be handled differently.

-Sometimes, bullies have excellent leadership qualities and need a place to put that energy and use it to help others.
+Sometimes, bullies have excellent leadership qualities and simply need a place to put that energy in order to use it to help others.

 5. Think about how your child is treated at home.